UCB-stat-159-s21/site/Hw/hw08-final-project.md

 - [Data tables for the above Press Release](https://investor.regeneron.com/news-releases/news-release-details/phase-3-prevention-trial-showed-81-reduced-risk-symptomatic-sars).

 -  [Li and Ding (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.6764) and [supplementary materials](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fsim.6764&file=sim6764-sup-0002-Supplementary.R)  (also in the Drive folder of literature).

+## Hints regarding unit tests

+- Keep in mind that there are two very different kinds of things to check in determining whether code does what you want:
+    1. Does the code correctly implement the math?
+    1. Is the math correct?

+- Compare your output for method 3 with Li and Ding's Table I, column labelled "3."
+However, you should *not* trust that their calculations are correct, so this is not a complete test.
+(This test is more probative the less you relied on the R code for writing your python implementation!)

+- Compare results with `exact=True` to results with `exact=False` for examples that are small enough to use `exact=True`

+- Implement an even less efficient approach that enumerates **all** summary tables of potential outcomes and use it to check results for small examples.
+(This test allows you to check without relying on Li and Ding's Theorem 1, without relying on their R code, without relying on the underlying logic of their algorithm, and without relying on your primary implementation.)

+- Check that the method based on Bonferroni's inequality gives wider confidence intervals than Li and Ding's method 3.
+It should generally give wider intervals, but the intervals do not necessarily nest.